 Although most of Yellowstone is located in Wyoming, one of the main entrances is accessible from Montana.
 Yellowstone is the most diverse national park I’ve ever visited considering its landscape and wildlife.
-Give yourself plenty of days to explore this massive park!
+When traveling Montana, make sure you give yourself plenty of time to explore this massive park — ideally, a few days.

 Lewis and Clark Caverns State Park

 This state park is home to some of the most impressive limestone caverns in North America.
 While visiting, you can take a guided tour through the caves, hike, and camp.